No. 20 Gonzaga routs Santa Clara

 The Zags led 33-10 after a Perkins 3-pointer 7:31 before halftime.

-Gonzaga had 16 assists on 20 made baskets in the first half and was 8-for-8 on 2-pointers to start the game.
+Gonzaga had 16 assists on 20 made baskets in the first half and was 8-for-8 on two-pointers to start the game.

+The Bulldogs topped 100 points for the fifth time this season, besting their previous record of four in the 1963-64 season.

 The Zags play at Pepperdine on Thursday, while Santa Clara will be at Loyola Marymount to take on the Lions.